PDLT-University-of-York/test-split-site/docs/eassessment/turnitinfeedbackstudio.md

 ## Marker Guidance
-Guidance for markers is available in video and written form:
+Guidance for markers is available in video and written format:

 - Written Guides:
     - [Marking - Accessing a TurnItIn submission point, viewing the Assignment Inbox and selecting work to mark](https://docs.google.com/document/d/1hvUIpmamEbZGPlaLuauEfSjuoDULz15mXK-blQUzJEw)